ConorWilliams/libfork/docs/benchmarks/benchmarks/integrate.md

 scheduling depends on exposing enough small subproblems without making the tasks too fine grained.

-The benchmark also checks the result against the exact antiderivative, so incorrect pruning or floating-point instability is caught.

 It is similar to [UTS](uts.md) in that the useful task graph is discovered recursively, but here the irregularity comes from numerical error rather than tree-generation randomness.